 Ragdolls and Siamese Cats – Similarities

-The biggest characteristic shared between Ragdoll and Siamese cats is the seal color pattern of their fur.
+The most prominent characteristic shared between Ragdoll and Siamese cats is the seal color pattern of their fur.
 This means the white to creamy white bodies with dark brown masks, ears, tails, and mittens in contrast.

 Ragdolls and Siamese Cats – Differences

-In this section of the article, I am going to relay the most important differences between the two cat breeds.
-The main objective is disambiguation on this very common Ragdoll-related confusion.
+In this section, I will relay the most important differences between the two cat breeds.
+The main objective is the disambiguation of this relatively common Ragdoll-related confusion.

-Siamese – The typical Siamese cat has a very short, yet uniquely silky coat.
+Siamese – The typical Siamese cat has a very short yet uniquely silky coat.
 Please note that there are no long-haired Siamese cats.
+Are there fluffy siamese cats?
+No. Silky but not fluffy.
+But the Balinese are known for their purebred long-haired Siamese cats.